 We are firmly against businesses that disturb our National Parks by the construction of buildings and structures.
 On all tours we utlilise existing accommodation close to the trails, which not only support these local accommodation providers, but also minimises our impact on the environment.

 We also support local communities by buying local produce, working closely with local businesses such as cruise companies, chefs, wineries and small local cafes with the same environmental ethos as us, as well as hiring local guides.

 Eco Tourism Accreditation

 We hold Eco Tourism Accreditation with EcoTourism Australia, this accreditation is given to ecologically sustainable tourism companies with a primary focus on experiencing natural areas that foster environmental and cultural understanding, appreciation and conservations.

 Life’s An Adventure has partnered with the Tasmanian Parks and Wildlife Service to promote environmental conservation through the Green Guardian program.
 As part of the Green Guardian program, our guests are given conservation volunteer opportunities during their walks.

-Our project is working with PWS, Birdlife Tasmania and the Department's Resource Management and Conservation Branch.
-Whilst walking along the wild and remote beaches of the Bay of Fires and Maria Island, we will identify a number of threatened and vulnerable shorebird species such as the resident hooded plover, red-capped plover, pied and sooty oyster catchers, and migratory shorebird species such as the red-necked stint, ruddy turnstone and sanderling.
-These migratory species fly approximately 25,000km each year!
+Our project is working with PWS, Birdlife Tasmania and the Department’s Resource Management and Conservation Branch.
+Whilst walking along the wild and remote beaches in Tasmania, we will identify a number of threatened and vulnerable shorebird and migratory shorebird species.
 This important work will aid in assessing shorebird populations and habitat quality, both of which have been seriously affected by human activity.
-The vital information collected will be uploaded into the Department's Natural Values Atlas where it will assist in improving conservation outcomes for all levels of government, industry and general public planning and decision making.
+The vital information collected will be uploaded into the Department’s Natural Values Atlas where it will assist in improving conservation outcomes, planning and decision making.